dami-gupta-git/onco_mind_v0/README.md

 OncoMind is a research intelligence platform that identifies evidence gaps in cancer variant knowledge—surfacing where research is thin, conflicting, or missing entirely.
 It's built for translational teams and small biotechs deciding *which variants are worth a project*, not for treating individual patients.

+### How the LLM fits in

+The LLM is **not** the annotation engine—it's the synthesis layer on top of structured data:

+1. **Deterministic backbone first**: Evidence is aggregated from 8+ databases (CIViC, ClinVar, CGI, VICC, FDA labels, COSMIC, cBioPortal, DepMap) with match specificity tracking (variant vs codon vs gene-level)

+2. **Gap detection is rule-based**: Missing evidence, source conflicts, and tumor-type extrapolation concerns are computed deterministically before the LLM sees anything

+3. **LLM synthesizes, doesn't invent**: The LLM receives pre-structured evidence blocks with explicit provenance.
+It generates:
+   - Functional/biological/therapeutic summaries grounded in the evidence provided
+   - Research hypotheses tied to specific identified gaps
+   - Cross-source drug analysis highlighting corroboration and conflicts

+4. **Calibrated to evidence quality**: When evidence is sparse, the LLM is instructed to stay generic and highlight unknowns—not fill gaps with training data

 > **Status: Proof-of-Concept / Architectural Demo**
 >
 > This demonstrates an approach to systematic evidence gap detection.
 It is **research use only** — not for diagnosis, treatment selection, or any clinical decision-making.